- No comments found

 No organization is immune from experiencing a cybersecurity incident – and laboratories, whether they’re clinical labs, research labs, or diagnostic labs – are no exception.
 Cybercriminals are becoming more sophisticated in their attack methods.
 They will launch an attack on any organization or facility if they can earn a big payout.

-The health care sector is an attractive target for cybercriminals, meaning laboratories need to understand the importance of maintaining a good cybersecurity posture.
+The health care sector is an attractive target for cybercriminals, meaning laboratories need to understand the importance of maintaining a good security posture.
 Below, let’s learn more about the role of laboratory cybersecurity and how a lab can improve its cybersecurity measures to protect themselves from cyberattacks.

 Because many types of laboratories fall under the umbrella of the health care sector, these facilities are just as vulnerable to a cyberattack as a hospital, doctor’s office, or specialty clinic.
 Cybercriminals typically launch attacks on health care systems for two reasons: to cause disruptions in health care operations or to steal patient data.